osnr/PyVolvelle/README.md

 # PyVolvelle

-WIP.
+WIP. (that is, will break with most shapes different from the built-in examples, probably)

 Go to online editor: https://osnr.github.io/PyVolvelle/editor/

 > [...] the European adoption of this useful device is reflected in
 > the name we have for it, volvelle, from the Latin volvere meaning